Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task8/README.md

 ![](./img/masterkey.png)

-Note: The reason I know that the data is 32 bytes in length is because the value of `rsi` after the return is set to `0x20`.
+Note: The reason I know that the data is 32 bytes in length is that the value of `rsi` after the return is set to `0x20`.